ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 ~~~~~~~~~~~
   AIF-PUBSUB-GROUPCOMM = AIF-Generic<pubsub-group, pubsub-perm>
-   pubsub-group = tstr ; name of pub/sub topic or of
+   pubsub-group = tstr ; name of Pub-Sub topic or of
                        ; the associated security group

    pubsub-perm = uint .bits pubsub-perm-details